-Through the negative screening the sub-fund excludes in advance issuers from the universe of responsible investments that are in breach of the exclusion policy.
+Through the negative screening the sub-fund excludes in advance issuers that are in breach of the exclusion policy.
 These principles of negative screening are not exhaustive and may be modified under the supervision of the Responsible Investing Advisory Board.